dnanexus/dxCompiler/README.md

 inputs:
 - id: bam
   type: File
-  # upload this local file to the platform and replace the path below with its full DNAnexus URI
+  # upload this local file to the platform and replace the path below with the DNAnexus URI "dx://project-xxx:file-yyyy"
   default: "path/to/my/input_bam"
 outputs:
 - id: bai